spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/15-create-manage-maas-clusters.md

 <br />

 <WarningBox>

 A force delete can result in Palette-provisioned resources being missed during the removal process.
-Verify there are no remaining resources.
+Verify that any MAAS machines associated with the cluster have been released.
 Failure to remove provisioned resources can result in unexpected costs.

 </WarningBox>

 # Next Steps